jimmy-lan/let-it-fly/client/src/routes/README.md

 }
 ```

-In the above case, the `ChildComponent` will only render if the user has role `UserRole.admin`.
+In the above case, the `ChildComponent` will only render if the user has role `UserRole.user`.

 3. If the parent has a `isProtected` value set, but the child has a completely different
    `isProtected` array such that both `isProtected` arrays do not overlap.